 The road winds through the village of brick and flint houses and cottages.
 Above them towers the steep chalk slope known as The Hangers, thickly clad in beech and oak.

-The village and its woods were made famous by the eighteenth-century naturalist Gilbert White; and it's in his house, open to the public, that teas are now offered in Gilbert White's Tea Parlour.
+and it's in his house, open to the public, that teas are now offered in Gilbert White's Tea Parlour.

 The room itself is at the eastern end of the house, and was added by his brother Benjamin after Gilbert's death.
 Off-white walls, sage green panelling, and an array of women portraits from different eras create a period atmosphere.
 It seems that Gilbert could wander in at any moment, murmuring about the arrival of swallows in the spring, peering through the tall bay window to make sure that the limes he planted still screen the old butcher's shop across the lane.